aaltoa/hello-world/README.md

 # hello-world

-Just trying to learn about Git-Hub and this is my very first repository!
+Just trying to learn about GitHub and this is my very first repository!